 \subsection{Unify Tensor-Web Compiling}

-\textbf{Costly target-related compiling.} As shown in Fig.~\ref{F.tensor_compiler_on_web}, the conventional compiling process of tensor compilers consists of two main separated steps: the tensor-level compilation and the followed target-related compilation (\eg Wasm).
+\textbf{Costly target-related compilation.} As shown in Fig.~\ref{F.tensor_compiler_on_web}, the conventional compiling process of tensor computation consists of two main separated steps: the tensor-level compilation and the followed target-related compilation (\eg Wasm).
 Generally, they are designed separately by different communities, each with their own specific purpose.

-Tensor compilation transforms the tensor-level IR by the primitives and configurations of a picked candidate from the kernel optimization space, to generate a mapping of tensor computation to a loop arrangement.
+Tensor-level compilation transforms the tensor-level IR by the primitives and configurations of a picked candidate from the kernel optimization space, to generate a mapping of tensor computation to a loop arrangement.
 This process is independent of the target execution environment.
 Target-related compilation, on the other hand, aims to generate the efficient executables on the target environment from any high-level programs.
-Therefore, after tensor-level compiling generates the loop, a separate target-related compiling library such as LLVM is normally invoked to generate the executables.
-As these target-related compiling libraries target to compile any general-purpose programs, there are many compiling passes, taking long time to complete.
+Therefore, after tensor-level compilation generates the loop, a separate target-related compilation library such as LLVM is normally invoked to generate the executables.
+As these target-related compilation libraries aim to compile any general-purpose programs, there are many compiling passes, taking long time to complete.

-Specifically, for Wasm as shown in Fig.~\ref{F.webbackend}, the target execution environment is the Wasm virtual machine running within the browser.
-The target-related compiling library is LLVM or Emscripten to compile tensor-level loop to Wasm bytecode.
-The Wasm-related compiling by LLVM/Emscripten also contributes the majority of total compilation cost, as shown in Fig.~\ref{F.tensor_compiler_on_web}.
+Specifically, for Wasm, the target execution environment is Wasm virtual machine running within browsers.
+The target-related compilation library is LLVM or Emscripten.
+The compilation by LLVM/Em-scripten contributes the majority of total compilation cost, as shown in Fig.~\ref{F.tensor_compiler_on_web}.

-\textbf{Feasibility of eliminating target-related compiling.} We therefore explore the possibility to eliminate this target-related compiling, by identifying two opportunities.
+\textbf{Feasibility of eliminating target-related compilation.} We therefore explore the possibility to eliminate this target-related compilation, by identifying two opportunities.

 Firstly, we could remove \emph{ineffective optimizations}.
 From the target perspective, Wasm is designed with a simple expression-based instruction set and a stack-based execution model~\cite{wasmspecs}, for the purpose of easy decoding, running efficiency, and security.
-Consequently, many sophisticate compiling optimizations would be not effective or necessary, thus not needed, such as the ones for register allocation, instruction reordering, and memory disambiguation.
+Consequently, many sophisticated compiling optimizations would be not effective or necessary, thus not needed, such as the ones for register allocation, instruction reordering, and memory disambiguation.